 - To provide a mixture of compatible land uses. - To integrate suitable business, office, residential, retail and other development in accessible locations so as to maximise public transport patronage and encourage walking and cycling. - To create vibrant, active and safe communities and economically sound employment centres. - To create safe and attractive environments for pedestrians. - To recognise topography, landscape setting and unique location in design and land-use.

-The development envisaged in the Concept Plan and Stage 1 Project fully support the LEP objectives for the zone.
+The development envisaged in the Concept Plan fully supports the LEP objectives for the zone.

 Specifically: